Using the Natural Language API with C#

 Activate Cloud Shell

-1. From the Cloud Console, click Activate Cloud Shell dnDTxS9j60RcXdTjea12HLB9paS9Gzf7PfFLE9RW8g0Qx1bz7nmCzyCu4rjluX3bOEwavOpDwioXEkzOf6xtZp6-ZbJa08jwJqtmeeW8jZ1tYfi2lyXqvW3WFHP0eAxDkQDfpO9Ljw.
+1. From the Cloud Console, click Activate Cloud Shell d1264ca30785e435.png.

 It should only take a few moments to provision and connect to Cloud Shell.

-This virtual machine is loaded with all the development tools you need.
-It offers a persistent 5GB home directory and runs in Google Cloud, greatly enhancing network performance and authentication.
-Much, if not all, of your work in this codelab can be done with simply a browser or your Chromebook.
+This virtual machine is loaded with all the development tools needed.
+It offers a persistent 5 GB home directory and runs in Google Cloud, greatly enhancing network performance and authentication.
+Much, if not all, of your work in this codelab can be done with a browser.

-Once connected to Cloud Shell, you should see that you are already authenticated and that the project is already set to your project ID.
+Once connected to Cloud Shell, you should see that you are authenticated and that the project is set to your project ID.

 1. Run the following command in Cloud Shell to confirm that you are authenticated: